spring-attic/gs-gradle/README.md

 * _reports_.
 Reports produced by the build (such as test reports).
 * _libs_.
 Assembled project libraries (usually JAR and/or WAR files).

-In the classes folder, you'll find the .class files resulting from compiling the Java code.
+The classes folder has .class files that are generated from compiling the Java code.
 Specifically, you should find HelloWorld.class and Greeter.class.

 At this point, the project doesn't have any library dependencies, so there's nothing in the *dependency_cache* folder.